 Information for Volunteers

-We are usually working on the Stairs from 7am to around noon or 1pm.
+Volunteer Day is every SATURDAY, from 7 to 1, (unless you're part of an organized group and have arranged a different day with the volunteer coordinator).
 We ask that you check in to the system, so we can anticipate how many people will be there volunteering at each hour of the day.

 It's hot and hard work - make sure you're fueled up and don't push yourself too hard.
 We ask you to be self-sufficient in terms of water and food.
 Make sure you've got sunscreen, good shoes, and you're ready to get sweaty and dirty.
 Please wear a mask at all times and practice safe distancing.